SharePoint/sp-dev-docs/docs/solution-guidance/Corporate-app-event-registration-with-SharePoint.md

 <br/>

+### Models/DataInitializer.cs file

 The Models/DataInitializer.cs file contains the code that runs when you choose this button.
 The code in this file creates and deploys four new SharePoint lists, along with four corresponding content types:

-- Corporate events
+- Corporate Events
-- Event registration
+- Event Registration
-- Event speakers
+- Event Speakers
-- Event sessions
+- Event Sessions

 The code in this file uses a method similar to the one that is used in the [Core.ModifyPages](https://github.com/SharePoint/PnP/tree/master/Samples/Core.ModifyPages) sample to add a custom page to the site.